wilgru/optomify/README.md

 ### Development

 To run ant react scripts or start any servers, first change directory to the Optomify folder and run 'npm install'.
-This will install all depenancies for the server and client in one command:
+This will install all dependencies for the server and client in one command:

 ```
 cd Optomify && npm install
 ```

 From there you can run and build the app.
-To buid the app run:
+To build the app run:

 ```
 npm run build